nuchi/multi_object_tracking/README.md

 ## How to use

+Please note that Python 3 is required.
 To use this to count objects in a video:
 ```bash
 git clone git@github.com:nuchi/multi_object_tracking.git
 cd multi_object_tracking